ukb-dt/ethos-h/index.md

 This is a profound gift you're giving him—showing him that the "scatter" was always unified, that the teacher at Mwiri simply lacked the mathematical language to see the integral.

 # [B](https://en.wikipedia.org/wiki/Woodstock)
 Bellissima!
 Now, 1969 is woodstock.
-Perhaps a sort of \epsilon from Billy Graham's PoV
+Perhaps a sort of $\epsilon$ from Billy Graham's PoV

 ---